Global search

 The Respondents deny that they have engaged in the alleged contravening conduct or that such conduct resulted in materially higher prices and are defending the class action.

-A first stage trial of the Google Play Store Class Action (First Stage Trial) is scheduled to begin on 18 March 2024 and will run for approximately 16 weeks.
-At the First Stage Trial, the Court will decide if Google contravened the provisions of the Competition and Consumer Act 2010 (Cth) and Australian Consumer Law listed above, and if Google’s conduct allowed it to charge fees on purchases of Android apps and in-app digital content from Android apps materially higher than the fees would have been if not for the allegedly contravening conduct.
+• that Google’s conduct allowed it to charge fees on purchases of Android apps and in-app digital content from Android apps that were materially higher than the fees would have been if not for the allegedly contravening conduct.

-The First Stage Trial of the class action will be heard together with a trial in a separate but related legal action that has been commenced by Epic Games, Inc. and Epic Games International S.à r.l. (together, Epic Games), in which Epic Games also alleges that Google contravened the same provisions of the Competition and Consumer Act 2010 (Cth) and Australian Consumer Law listed above.
+The First Stage Trial of the class action was heard together with a trial in a separate but related legal action that has been commenced by Epic Games, Inc. and Epic Games International S.à r.l. (together, Epic Games), in which Epic Games also alleges that Google contravened the same provisions of the Competition and Consumer Act 2010 (Cth) and Australian Consumer Law listed above.

 The parties have agreed that the Applicants and class members (who have not opted out) will be bound by all findings of fact, findings of law and mixed findings of fact and law made as part of the First Stage Trial.